University of Texas at Dallas: Art museum

-Located south of the Naveen Jindal School of Management and close to the main entrance of the university, groundbreaking for the two story 68, 459 sq ft Edith and Peter O’Donnell Jr. Athenaeum began on May 11, 2022 and is expected to be completed by 2024.
+Located south of the Naveen Jindal School of Management and close to the main entrance of the university, groundbreaking for the two story 68, 459 sq ft Edith and Peter O’Donnell Jr. Athenaeum began on May 11, 2022, and is expected to be completed by 2024.
 The project is expected to cost $58 million, with around 55% of the cost being funded through university gifts.
 Upon completion, the Athenaeum will be the largest major art museum north of I-635.

-Collections

-The Edith and Peter O'Donnell Jr. Athenaeum will be home to the following collections: